 NELL GREENFIELDBOYCE: Good morning.

-MONTAGNE; So if NASA has just one shuttle flight left after this one, how are astronauts going to get up and down, to and from the space station, once the U.S. no longer has a spaceship to carry them up?
+MONTAGNE: So if NASA has just one shuttle flight left after this one, how are the astronauts going to get to and from the space station once the U.S. no longer has a spaceship to carry them up?

-But several U.S. firms are developing rockets and spacecraft that could provide commercial space flight services.
-So NASA is hoping to use these as a kind of taxi service to Low Earth orbit.
-And that will let NASA focus on new technologies for more ambitious missions that could go farther out into space.
+GREENFIELDBOYCE: Several U.S. firms are developing rockets and spacecraft that could provide a kind of commercial space flight service.
+NASA is hoping to use them as a kind of space taxi to get astronauts to low Earth orbit.
+And that would let the space agency focus on new technologies for more ambitious missions that could take astronauts farther out into space.

-GREENFIELDBOYCE: Well, that's now expected for early to mid July.
-It was going to happen a little earlier, but this recent delay in launching Endeavor pushed it back.
-And that's going to be your last chance ever to see one of these spaceships takeoff after NASA has been flying them for 30 years.
-After that you'll have to see them in museums.
+GREENFIELDBOYCE: Yes, that's expected for early to mid-July.
+And it was going to happen a little earlier, but there were some delays with launching this space shuttle, and so that pushed it back.
+And this is going to be your last chance ever to see one of these spaceships take off.
+And so NASA has been flying these for 30 years, but after that last one, that's it - after that you'll have to see them in museums.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.